 I have free bonuses throughout this site for people who subscribe to my newsletter.
 This page is to list additional resources that you may find helpful.
 I’ll continue to add to this page, so check back regularly.

 Disclosure: Some of the links below are affiliate links, which means that at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that I recommend these resources because I genuinely believe them to be helpful and useful, not because of the small commissions I make if you decide to buy something.
 I will never endorse any products that I do not personally believe in.
-Please do not spend any money on these resources unless you feel they will help you.
+Also, all commissions will go right back to helping offset the costs of this site and the podcast.

 Whiffles are a staple of my practices and pre-game routines.
 It helps warm up batting eyes and refining batting movements without needing a lot of field space.
-At 24 whiffle balls for $12 (50¢ per ball), this is a great price, and 24 is a good number of balls.
-Just put them in a Home Depot bucket and you’re good to go.
+Buy two packs, put them in a Home Depot bucket and you're good to go.

-Picture may look the same as the regular whiffles, but these golf whiffles are much smaller, requiring the batter to concentrate more during their swings to hit these.
+I previously recommended the white ones, but these yellow ones are a better value and are easier to locate in the grass.
+The point of golf whiffles is that due to their much smaller size, the batter needs to concentrate more during their swings to hit these.
 Do NOT make the mistake of lightly tossing them during practices or pre-game; throw them with pretty good velocity instead.
-Because they get easily lost in the grass after being hit, buy 2 packs of these to have a good supply handy.

 Perfect complement to the mini whiffles.
 The Lightning Rod is thin, making hitting the mini whiffles doubly difficult.
 And the Stick is light so kids can swing it a lot and not get fatigued.
 Bonus: comes with 3 mini whiffles.